GrHalbgott/random-walk/README.md

 ### Installing

-Our files are divided in six Python script files (*main.py*, *walkers.py*, *utils.py*. *test_objects.py*, *test_integration.py* and *init.py*).
-Those files can be found at [Gitlab](https://courses.gistools.geog.uni-heidelberg.de/pd281/random-walker). *main.py* is referring to the main program. *walkers.py* is creating a class Walkers with specified parameters for starting points on the x- and y-axis as well as speed.
+Our files are divided in six Python script files (*main.py*, *walkers.py*, *utils.py*. *test_objects.py*, *test_integration.py* and *init.py*). *main.py* is referring to the main program. *walkers.py* is creating a class Walkers with specified parameters for starting points on the x- and y-axis as well as speed.
 Furthermore, this parameters are checked and returned in a formatted string with details about the type of walker. *utils.py* provides some functions to plot the walkers and write them to a csv-file.
 The files *test_objects.py*, *test_integration.py* are testing whether the created functions are working and if the the main program is executing properly and catching any errors.

 ### Executing program